 Drinking responsibly not only means knowing when to stop.
 It also means supporting spirit brands that aim to be more sustainable.
-So if you´re a tequila lover who is aware of climate change and plans on celebrating National Margarita Day on Saturday February 22nd, you´ll be happy to know the tequila industry is investing in eco-friendly production.
+So, if you’re a tequila lover who is aware of climate change, you’ll be happy to know the tequila industry is investing in eco-friendly production.

 Sustainable Tequila Distilleries to Love